* All incoming mail must have a return name and a full return address.

--Printed material will be accepted from a publisher, amazon.com and Barnes and Noble.com ONLY.
+4. Printed material will only be accepted from a publisher, Amazon.com, and Barnes and Noble.com.
 Only two items per package will be accepted.
-Any magazine or material that contains obscene pictures, racist or “hate” materials, incites violence, or that otherwise compromises the safety, security or proper order of this facility will be returned to sender.
+Any magazine or material that contains obscene pictures, racist or “hate” materials, incites violence, or that otherwise compromises the safety, security, or proper order of this facility will be returned to sender.
 Inmates are only allowed the following reading materials in their cell:

-• 5 books total (GENERAL READING BOOKS)
+• Five books total (GENERAL READING BOOKS)

-• three religious books/pamphlets/bible studies
+• Three religious books/pamphlets/bible studies

 11. Mail is distributed within 24 hours of receipt at the jail, except during weekends and holidays.

--No pages printed from social media sites.
+12. No mail containing pages printed from social media sites will be accepted.

--Envelopes from incoming mail will be discarded.
+13. Envelopes from incoming mail will be discarded.
 Inmates will have the option of copying the return address from the envelope if needed.